 What is Qulab?

-Qulab is a high-risk malware written in AutoIt scripting language.
+Qulab is high-risk malware written in the AutoIt scripting language.
 The purpose of this malware is to steal various personal details.
-Presence of such malware may cause a variety of issues, including serious privacy issues, financial losses, and so forth.
+Note that the presence of Qulab can cause a number of problems including serious privacy issues, financial loss, etc.

-This malware targets a huge variety of data types.
-To start with, Qulab is categorized as a clipper, which means that it continually monitors the system's clipboard and replaces certain data.
-Qulab mostly searches for copied cryptowallet addresses and replaces them, which makes user paste a wrong address (which belongs to cyber criminals) without even knowing.
-This may cause two issues: 1) victims who use cryptomining applications may insert cyber criminals wallet's address and all generated revenue (mined currency) will go to criminals' pocket, or; 2) users may end up accidentally transferring cryptocurrency to cyber criminals.
-Qulab is also implemented with a grabbing feature which allows it to steal various files.
-Unlike other high-end infections, however, Qulab targets only three file formats (.txt, .maFile and wallet.dat) and checks only victim's desktop.
-As with most of data-stealing trojans, Qulab targets tens of web browsers and records various information, including cookies, web data, saved account credentials, and other.
-Qulab steals the chatting logs of Discord application and targets Steam/Steam Desktop Authenticator applications to steal account credentials, as well as other sensitive data (e.g., trade links) as well.
-Lastly, Qulab steals various FTP credentials.
-Now what's interesting is that unlike most of data-stealing infections, Qulab does not use a Command & Control (C&C) server to transfer stolen data.
-Instead, all recorded information is sent to cyber criminals via Telegram, which is rather odd.
-One way or another, cyber criminals aim to generate as much revenue as possible.
-Therefore, they're more than likely to misuse stolen data in various ways (e.g., money transferring, online purchases, etc.) Hence, data having a data-tracking like Qulab installed on your computer might eventually lead to serious privacy issues, significant financial losses and even identity theft.
-We should also mention that developers sell Qulab for ~$30 in hacker forums.
-Moreover, AutoIt scripting language is rather simple (comparing to other high-end programming languages) and it requires ways less knowledge.
-Therefore, any wannabe cyber criminal can purchase and start distributing this malware.
-The more persons spread malware - the higher risk of infection is.
-If you think that your computer is infected with Qulab, then you should immediately perform a full system scan and eliminate all detected threats.
+This malware targets many data types.
+Qulab is categorized as a 'clipper' and, thus, continually monitors the system clipboard and replaces certain data.
+Qulab mostly searches for copied cryptowallet addresses and replaces them - this forces the user to unknowingly paste an alternative address (belonging to cyber criminals).
+This can cause two issues: 1) victims who use cryptomining applications might insert cyber criminals' wallet address, and thus all revenue generated [mined currency] will be directed to the criminals, or; 2) users might end up accidentally transferring cryptocurrency directly to cyber criminals.
+Qulab is also implemented with a 'grabbing feature', which allows it to steal various files.
+Unlike other high-end infections, however, Qulab targets only three file formats (.txt, .maFile, and wallet.dat) and only checks the victim's desktop for these files.
+As with most data-stealing trojans, Qulab targets many browsers and records various information, including cookies, web data, saved account credentials, and other details.
+Qulab steals the chatting logs of the Discord application and targets Steam/Steam Desktop Authenticator applications to steal account credentials and other sensitive data (e.g., trade links).
+Finally, Qulab steals various FTP credentials.
+Note that, unlike most data-stealing infections, Qulab does not use a Command & Control (C&C) server to transfer stolen data.
+All recorded information is sent to cyber criminals via Telegram, which is unusual.
+In any case, cyber criminals aim to generate as much revenue as possible and are likely to misuse stolen data in various ways (e.g., via money transfers, online purchases, etc.).
+Therefore, data having a data-tracking such as Qulab installed on your computer might lead to serious privacy issues, significant financial loss, and even identity theft.
+In addition, developers sell Qulab for ~$30 on hacker forums.
+The AutoIt scripting language is rather simple (as compared to other high-end programming languages) and requires much less knowledge.
+Therefore, any aspiring cyber criminal can purchase Qulab and start distributing this malware.
+The more people who proliferate malware, the higher risk of infection.
+If you believe that your computer is infected with Qulab, immediately perform a full system scan and eliminate all detected threats.

 |Name||Qulab data stealer|